 Vienna is a city of music, with more orchestras and daily concerts than Emperor Franz Joseph had titles (and he had a lot of titles).
 Even so, June offers up a few particularly excellent opportunities…

-- The Donauinselfest (postponed to September in 2020) is a three-day festival held on the Danube featuring around 13 stages and 600 hours of music, from rock to rap and all things in-between.
+- The Donauinselfest (2021 dates TBA; postponed to September in 2020) is a three-day festival held on the Danube featuring around 13 stages and 600 hours of music, from rock to rap and all things in-between.
 And it’s free, too

-- If jazz is more your thing, then the Vienna Jazz Festival starts on June 25 and continues through to July 11.
-It attracts some of the very best performers from around the world and the list of alumni reads like a who’s who of jazz history.
-Paolo Conte and Beth Hart are already slated for 2020
+- If jazz is more your thing, then the Vienna Jazz Festival (June 23rd to July 11th) attracts some of the very best performers from around the world.
+The list of alumni reads like a who’s who of jazz history.